zutshi/S3CAMR/README.md

     --seed <integer>

+**Example with all switches**

+    python -O ./scamr.py -f ../examples/vdp/vanDerPol.tst -cn --prop-check --refine model-dft --max-model-error 10 --incl-error -p --seed 0

+Explanation: Run optimized scamr (no debug prints, no assertion checks) `-O`.
+Falsify Van der Pol example using scatter-and-simulate algorithm `-cn`, but use a discrete fixed time model for refinement `--refine model-dft`.
+The model must not have L2-norm error of more than 10 `--max-model-error 10`, if it does, split cells till the condition is satisfied.
+Include any error `--incl-error` as x' = Ax +-error in the BMC encoding.
+Plot the results using the default library.
+Determinize the pseudorandom generator by fixing the seed `--seed 0`.

 ##Common Issues

-- PyGObject related isses
+- PyGObject related issues

     **Reason**: Missing GTK3 libraries

     **Details**: S3CAMR uses Matplotlib as one of the optional plotting lib.
 It also uses graph-tool as an optional graph lib.
-Matplotlib by default (atleast on Ubuntu 12.04-14.04) uses Qt4Agg as its backend which uses GTK by default. graph-tool on the other hand uses GTK3 as its backend.
+Matplotlib by default (at least on Ubuntu 12.04-14.04) uses Qt4Agg as its backend which uses GTK by default. graph-tool on the other hand uses GTK3 as its backend.
 As both GTK2 and GTK3 are not compatible we switch Matplotlib's backend to GTK3Agg (plotMP.py).

     **Solutions**:
     - If not using graph-tool, simply uncomment the line `matplotlib.use('GTK3Agg')` in plotMP.py
-    - Otherwise, either switch Matplotlib's backend to something else than GTK2/3 or install GTK3.
+    - Otherwise, either switch Matplotlib's backend to something else than GTK2/3 or install GTK3 [suggestions for Ubuntu only!].

             sudo apt-get install python-gobject python-gi
             sudo apt-get install libgtk-3-dev